thandofuneka/Module_3R_CSC20240121_WFO2407_D_Thando-Funeka_SDF03_R/README.md

 You have everything you need to start your project using the CodePen starter project.
 This CodePen contains the boilerplate code and the project images.

 - **[Here is a short video](https://youtu.be/7JKLWHWeybQ?rel=0)** showing you the HTML Elements used and what your final project should look like.
-- For more references images and project assets, [check out the Project files on GitHub]([sdf-student-projects/01_html_foundations at main · CodeSpace-Academy/sdf-student-projects (github.com)](https://github.com/CodeSpace-Academy/sdf-student-projects/tree/main/01_html_foundations))
+- For more references images and project assets, [check out the Project files on GitHub](https://github.com/CodeSpace-Academy/SDF03_Reference-Files/tree/main/reference%20images).
 -  Follow along with this Step by Step video of how to get setup for the Project and how to submit on the LMS with your CodePen Link.
 - **Starter Code on CodePen:** [[SDF03] CodeSpace Cat's Portfolio_student_number_coach_name (codepen.io)](https://codepen.io/codespace-academy/pen/jOJwdmO)